Tintic, Ajax Mining Co.

 March 22, 1883

-"The Copperopolis Mine. -- This property, formerly belonging to an English company, now owned by R. N. Baskin, is worked under a long lease by parties resident in Silver City.
+"The Copperopolis Mine. -- This property, formerly belonging to an English company, is worked under a long lease by parties resident in Silver City.
 The ores extricated are similar in character to the Mammoth ore and are sold to the Mammoth Smelting Company.
 This ore body is about three feet in width with a tendency to improvement in extent as the work of sinking on the vein progresses.
 The ore carries about 300 ounces per ton, and a fair showing of gold."
 (Salt Lake Herald, March 22, 1883)

 April 30, 1884